Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

 \subsection{Acknowledgments}

 \labell{ss:acknowledgements}

-The authors would like to thank Eugene Lerman for many discussions regarding stacks, and introducing us to various categorical notions required to put the entire puzzle that is this paper together.
+The authors thank Eugene Lerman for many discussions regarding stacks, and introducing us to various categorical notions required to put the entire puzzle that is this paper together.
+The authors also thank David M.\ Roberts for many useful suggestions, which resulted in a better paper.
 The first author would also like to thank Patrick Iglesias-Zemmour and Yael Karshon for many illuminating diffeological examples, and Pierre Albin for discussions on the presentation.